 Such notable Hollywood figures as actors Billy Bob Thornton and Richard Dreyfuss; musicians Kris Kristofferson and Michelle Phillips; critic Leonard Maltin; and directors John Carpenter and Wim Wenders discuss Stantons talents.
 Producers and directors have turned to Stanton again and again in films like "Paris, Texas," "Repo Man," "The Green Mile," HBOs acclaimed series "Big Love," and the 2011 animated feature "Rango."

 Crossing Mulholland also takes time to look at Stantons other passion music, featuring several intimate, living room jam sessions with friends Michelle Phillips and Jamie James.
 Stanton expresses his love for singing and playing music, while his unique voice brings a sense of mystery to each song.

 A favorite of directors, critics, colleagues, and audiences, Kentuckian Harry Dean Stanton has carved his name into the cultural consciousness of cinematic arts.
-Harry Dean Stanton: Crossing Mulholland offers a clear insight into the nature of this claim, while giving viewers a chance to hang out with a pretty interesting fellow.
+Harry Dean Stanton: Crossing Mulholland offers an insightful look at this versatile and talented actor while giving viewers a chance to hang out with a pretty interesting fellow.